phuedx/pinc/README.md

 ## Why?

 I work with [the Reading Web née Mobile Web team](https://www.mediawiki.org/wiki/Reading/Web) at the [Wikimedia Foundation](https://wikimediafoundation.org) (WMF).
 The Reading deparment recently had an internal discussion about around how we might better understand users with low-end devices connected to low-bandwidth, unstable mobile networks, somewhat inspired by [Cade Metz's "Facebook Workers Ditch iPhones in Push for World Conquest"](http://www.wired.com/2015/10/facebook-workers-ditch-iphones-in-push-for-world-conquest/).
-During the discussion [**@dr0ptp4kt**](https://github.com/dr0ptp4kt) mentioned that at the WMF offices in San Francisco there's a wireless network that throttles the network connections of all connected devices to a 2G connection or thereabouts.
+During the discussion [**@dr0ptp4kt**](https://github.com/dr0ptp4kt) mentioned that at the WMF offices in San Francisco there's a wireless network that throttles the network connections of all connected devices to a 2G connection, or thereabouts.
 I, however, nearly always work in London.

 ## How?